About Kos Ancient Agora

 The Kos Ancient Agora contains a series of ruins dating from the fourth century BC to the sixth century AD.
 Amongst them are a temple, probably dedicated to Hercules, a shrine to Aphrodite and the columns of a stoa or covered walkway dating from the third century BC.

+The ancient agora dates back to the 3rd century BC and was a market and meeting place for the ancient Greeks who lived in Kos.
 Over time, the Kos Ancient Agora would have been renovated and added to, including by the Romans.
 One such addition was a fifth century Christian basilica.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.